 Soon after Midge was busy producing and writing with and for various artists, both established and unsigned, at his studio in Bath, and writing music for films.
 Other duties included the 'Music for Montserrat' benefit at the Royal Albert Hall alongside Sir Paul McCartney, Elton John and Eric Clapton, and a performance for the launch of the Hard Rock Hotel in Bali

-Midge Ure organised the Live 8 concerts in 2005 with Bob Geldof, with the aim of pressuring the G8 leaders into following his recipe for ending world poverty.
+Midge Ure organised the Live 8 concerts in 2005, again with Sir Bob Geldof, with the aim of pressuring the G8 leaders into following his recipe for ending world poverty.
 Also in 2005 he was made an Officer of the Order of the British Empire (OBE) for services to music and charity.

-Midge Ure talks candidly about his career and what Live Aid and the Live 8 concerts mean to him.
-He explains how the musicians aimed to convince the eight world leaders to focus on fighting poverty in the third world.
+Covering four decades in the music industry, in his after dinner speeches Midge Ure talks candidly about his amazing career; from Ultravox to his solo work, and of course not forgetting what Live Aid and the Live 8 concerts mean to him; where Midge explains how the musicians aimed to convince the eight world leaders to focus on fighting poverty in the third world.

-A charismatic and affable personality, Midge Ure speaks emotionally and openly in his moving presentations.
+A charismatic and affable personality, Midge Ure speaks emotionally, passionately and openly in his moving presentations.
 He is also a fantastic storyteller, leaving audiences well and truly inspired and entertained.

 Speech Themes Include: